festus3001/duckbill/README.md

 # Duck-bill : Node - Express 4.0 - Ember 2.3 - Stripe API.

-	Here is a bit more of a complete example on how to do coupons, invoices, and payment plans using stripe.
+	Here is a bit more of an example on how to do coupons, discounts and payment plans using stripe.

 	Most calls will be run through the back end node/express api except for the card numbers to token creation.
 	For the back end server.js we will be using the official stripe libriary for node.js.